tillitis/tillitis-key1/hw/application_fpga/core/tk1/README.md

 Monitors events and state changes in the SoC and handles security violations.
 Currently checks for:

-1. Trying to execute instructions in FW\_RAM. *Always enabled.*
+1. Trying to execute instructions in FW\_RAM. *Always enabled*
 2. Trying to access RAM outside of the physical memory. *Always enabled*
+3. Trying to execute instructions in ROM, while ROM being marked as non-executable.
+Except for the first instruction set in `ADDR_SYSCALL` and `ADDR_BLAKE2S`. *Always enabled*
-3. Trying to execute instructions from a memory area in RAM defined by the application.
+4. Trying to execute instructions from a memory area in RAM defined by the application.

-Number 1 and 2 are always enabled.
-Number 3 is set and enabled by the device application.
-Once enabled, by writing to `ADDR_CPU_MON_CTRL`, the memory defined by `ADDR_CPU_MON_FIRST` and `ADDR_CPU_MON_LAST` will be protected against execution.
-Typically the application developer will set this protection to cover the application stack and/or heap.
+Number 1, 2 and 3 are always enabled.
+Number 4 is set and enabled by the device application.

-An application can write to these registers to define the area and then enable the monitor.
-Once enabled the monitor can't be disabled, and the `ADDR_CPU_MON_FIRST` and `ADDR_CPU_MON_LAST` registers can't be changed.
-This means that an application that wants to use the monitor must define the area first before enabling the monitor.
+An application must write to the `ADDR_CPU_MON_FIRST` and `ADDR_CPU_MON_LAST` first, before enabling the monitor by writing to `ADDR_CPU_MON_CTRL`.
+This effectively marks the region defined as data-only, and will protect against execution.
+Typically a application developer will set this protection to cover the application stack and/or heap.
+Once enabled the monitor can't be disabled, and the registers can't be written.

-Once enabled, if the CPU tries to read an instruction from the defined area, the core will force the CPU to instead read an all zero, which is an illegal instruction.
-This illegal instruction will trigger the CPU to enter its TRAP state, from which it can't return unless the TKey is power cycled.
+Once enabled, if the CPU tries to read an instruction from the defined area, the core will force the CPU to instead read an all zero instruction, which is an illegal instruction.
+This will trigger the CPU to enter its TRAP state, from which it can't return unless the TKey is power cycled.

-The firmware will not write to these registers as part of loading an app.
-The app developer must define the area and enable the monitor to get the protection.

-One feature not obvious from the API is that when the CPU traps the core will detect that and start flashing the status LED with a red light indicating that the CPU is in a trapped state and no further execution is possible.
+Another feature is that when the CPU traps the core will detect it and start flashing the status LED with a red light, indicating that the CPU is in a trapped state and no further execution is possible.

 ## SPI-master

 The TK1 includes a minimal SPI-master that provides access to the Winbond Flash memory mounted on the board.
 The SPI-master is byte oriented and very minimalistic.

+The SPI master can only be used in firmware mode.

 In order to transfer more than a single byte, SW must read status and write commands needed to send a sequence of bytes.
 In order to read